SuperOfficeDocs/crmscript/docs/api-reference/classes/NSListAgent/GetCategoryList.md

 so.topic: reference
 ---

-Gets a vector of Category objects.
+Gets a vector of NSCategory objects.

 **Parameters:**
  - **categoryIds** The identifiers of the NSCategory objects